qri-io/qri/DEVELOPERS.md

 If everything is marked "ok", you are in the clear.
 Any extended output is a sign that a test has failed.
 Be sure to fix any bugs that are indicated or tests that no longer pass.

+You may run just the tests for a specific package by running the `go test` command from that directory.
+You may also target specific tests to run based off a regex match of the test's name.
+For example, running `go test --run TestSetup` will execute any test that has the TestSetup prefix (tests named TestsSetupOne, TestSetup, and TestSetupWithAnotherName would all run).
+To see a verbose printout of all tests regardless of pass/skip/fail status, you may add the `-v` flag.

 #### CLI Help Style

 When creating or editing CLI commands, we try and follow a few style rules to keep things consistent: